 Okay, but what about IIHI?

-In addition to stating guidelines on PHI collection, the HHS also outlines a wide range of IIHI (Individually Identifiable Health Information) that you should avoid collecting on your digital properties.
-Someone clicking on a provider profile on your organization’s website, by itself, doesn’t guarantee a problem and is fine to collect.
+In addition to providing guidelines on PHI collection, the HHS also specifies a broad range of IIHI (Individually Identifiable Health Information) that should be avoided when collecting data on your digital platforms.
+For instance, someone clicking on a provider profile on your organization’s website, on its own, doesn’t pose a problem and is acceptable to collect.

-However, there are two ways that information becomes a problem – in other words, becomes “individually identifiable” – and should not be collected or passed along to a third party: first, if an individual can be reasonably identified (by collecting commonly identifiable information like names, phone numbers, or even IP addresses), and second if that information is passed to third parties.
+However, there are two scenarios where information becomes problematic, or “individually identifiable,” and should not be collected or transmitted to a third party: first, if an individual can be reasonably identified (through the collection of commonly identifiable information like names, phone numbers, or IP addresses), and second, if that information is shared with third parties.

 Want to avoid problems?
 Avoid collecting IIHI as much as possible.

 There are three primary offenders of personal information tracking that make it individually identifiable:

 - IP Address or other unique identifiers (think advertising)